JIAQI13/SpringBootJenkins/README.md

 * enable to run docker inside of docker to support jenkins test and build process
 * use docker hub image to deploy rolling updates
 * deploy the app to AWS EC2
+* get myself familiar with java modern framwork and development process with jenkisn